-- arguments These are the inputs to a JavaScript function - block Thh is any piece of code enclosed in a pair of matching curly braces. - block (of a variable) This is the code contained in the closes set of matching curly braces containing the variable's creation. - block scope Variables created with let are invisible outside of their block.
-This is block scope. - boss statement These are grammatically incomplete programming statments.
+- arguments These are the inputs to a JavaScript function - block This is any piece of code enclosed in a pair of matching curly braces. - block (of a variable) This is the code contained in the closes set of matching curly braces containing the variable's creation. - block scope Variables created with let are invisible outside of their block.
+This is block scope. - boss statement These are grammatically incomplete programming statements.
 Boss statements need a block to complete them.
-For example if (x > 5) translatest to , "if x ¿ 5," This is a grammatically incomplete sentence.
+For example if (x > 5) translates to, "if x ¿ 5," This is a grammatically incomplete sentence.
+They also control the flow of execution a program.

-- call This is the process of invoking a JavaScript function. - canvas This is an HTML5 element which can be drawn in using JavaScript. - data structure This is a container that stores related items u - document These are comments placed in your code to help others use and understand it. - event This is an object that is emitted by the browser at certain times (load, unload), or when a user interacts with a page.
-We attach listeners to events that fire their code when an event of their type is emitted.
+- call This is the process of invoking a JavaScript function. - canvas This is an HTML5 element which can be drawn in using JavaScript by using its pen. - data structure This is a container that stores related items - documentation These are comments placed in your code to help others use and understand it. - event This is an object that is emitted by the browser at certain times (load, unload), or when a user interacts with a page.
+We will learn how to attach listeners to events that fire their code when an event of their type is emitted.
 Examples include mouse clicks, keyboard hits, and turning of the mouse wheel.
 A - function (mathematical) is an object consisting of three parts. - A set A called the - domain of the function - A set B called the - codomain of the function and a rule tying each element of the domain to some element of the codomain.
 A - function (JavaScript) is an object which stores a procedure under a name. - function scope Variables created with var are invisible outside of the function in which they are created.
-This is function scope. - graphics context This is the canvas object's "pen." - infinite loop This occurs when a program cannot break out of a loop.
+This is function scope. - global variable This is any variable created outside of any function.
+These variables are visible from page load to page unload. - graphics context This is the canvas object's "pen." - infinite loop This occurs when a program cannot break out of a loop.
 In these instance, you often must just kill the tab running the code containing one of these.
 This - loop This refers to any repetition structure in JavaScript such as while. - local variable.
 This refers to a variable created inside of a function. - nesting This occurs when one boss statement is inside of the block of another. - pass This is what you do when you send an input to a function.
 For instance, in Math.sqrt(5), the value 5 is being passed to the square root function. - preconditions These are things that should be true before a function is called.
-This includes the number and types of arguments that the function needs to run correctly - postconditions These are things that should be true after a function is called.
-This includes describing any teturn value or side effects. - top-down design This is the practice of breaking a problem into smaller and smaller pieces until they become easy to code.
+This includes the number and types of arguments that the function needs to run correctly - postconditionsThese are things that should be true after a function is called.
+This includes describing any return value or side effects.

-- Turing-complete A language is Turing-complete if it has the ability to solve any solvable computational problem.
+- scope This is lifetime of a variable. - top-down design This is the practice of breaking a problem into smaller and smaller pieces until they become easy to code. - Turing-complete A language is Turing-complete if it has the ability to solve any solvable computational problem.
 The JavaScript language is Turing-complete. - worker statements.
 These are grammatically complete programming statements.
 For example, the statement x = x + 5; is a worker statement since it reads, "Assign the value of x plus 5 to x."